 The bottom line in this regard is that we simply do not possess the scientific understanding that would allow us to explain NDEs through a physical model.
 We simply do not know where consciousness resides in the brain and whether it can leave its physical confines.

 The Eternal, Nonlocal Consciousness

-Instead of rigidly linking consciousness to the physical body, researchers have floated the theory of the nonlocal consciousness.
+Instead of rigidly linking consciousness to the physical body, researchers have floated the theory of nonlocal consciousness.
 The interesting thing about this theory is that it does indeed fit in well with the experiences reported by NDEers.

 Consciousness is therefore without a beginning or an end.
 It simply exists.
-Our sense of self, ego, and our entire waking consciousness is not linked strictly to our physical shell.
+Our sense of self, ego, and entire waking consciousness is not linked strictly to our physical shell.
 The brain acts as a mere facilitator, helping consciousness manifest.
 It is not the origin of it.

-Common Elements of NDEs
+Common Elements of Near-Death Experiences

 One of the universal and most commonly encountered elements of NDEs is the out-of-body experience.
 You have probably heard stories of people lying on the operating table, watching themselves from above as the medical crew resuscitates them.
 To their surprise, while outside of their own body, they retain a full sense of identity and perception.